aws-samples/amazon-serverless-datalake-workshop/instructions.md

    - Master user password: *create your own password*
    - Confirm password: *re-enter password*
    - Database Port: `5439`
-   - Available IAM Roles: `stack-name-redshift`
+   - Available IAM Roles: `^stackname^-redshift`
 1. Go to the details for the newly created cluster.
 1. After the cluster is in the `ready` state, search for the **JDBC URL** and copy it onto your clipbord.
 1. Using the **JDBC URL**, connect to your SQL Client.
-For more information, [Connect Redshift to SqlWorkbenchJ](https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html)
+For more information, <a href="https://docs.aws.amazon.com/redshift/latest/mgmt/connecting-using-workbench.html" target="_blank">Connect Redshift to SqlWorkbenchJ</a>

 ### Create an External Table